minio/docs/source/operations/concepts/thresholds.rst

    * - Maximum length for each ``/`` separated object name segment
      - 255

-   * - Maximum number of object verions for a unique object
+   * - Maximum number of object versions for a unique object
      - 10000 (Configurable)

 Erasure Code Limits